dspoel/MDBenchmark/README.md

 The scripts are adapted to some of the CPU clusters we have access to, so will need to be adapted by anyone trying to reproduce parts of this work.

-A paper about this work has been submitted for publication:
+A paper about this work has been published:
-+ Lisa Schmidt, David van der Spoel and Marie-Madeleine Walz *Probing phase transitions in organic crystals using atomistic MD simulations*
++ Lisa Schmidt, David van der Spoel and Marie-Madeleine Walz *Probing phase transitions in organic crystals using atomistic MD simulations* [ACS Phys Chem Au](https://doi.org/10.1021/acsphyschemau.2c00045)